 Analyzing the Results

 Finally, it is time to interpret your data.
 Keep in mind any notes that you took during the course of the testing.
 There were some surprises and disappointments when I studied the test targets.
-As I conducted the experiments twice, once for each of my two pistols, I found that both are very accurate, but highly ammunition-sensitive.
-An ammo performing well in one pistol sometimes was downright pathetic in the other.
+As I conducted the experiments twice, once for each of two pistols, I found that both pistols were very accurate, but highly ammunition-sensitive.
+A brand of round that performed well in one pistol sometimes was downright pathetic in the other.

 Eley Tenex Red